hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 #### Functions

-As it is, this grammar will produce a parser that will do nothing more than tell us if a givin input can be produced by the grammar, in effect the parser can only recognize an input as being part of the grammar.
-However, if we want are parse to do something more interesting, we can provide reduce functions that act on the recognized symbols of the grammar symbols.
-A reduce function is called when the parser recognizes an input as being part of a particular body of a production.
-Going back to an early iteration of the grammar, we can add a reduce function to the `num` production body to convert the recognized `g:num` symbol into a numeric object:
+As it is, this grammar will produce a parser that can do nothing more than tell us if a givin input can be produced by the grammar, in effect the parser can only recognize an input as being part of the grammar.
+However, if we want are parser to do something more interesting, we can provide reduce functions that act on the recognized symbols of the grammar symbols.
+Hydrocarbon calls a reduce function when the parser recognizes an input as being part of a particular production body.
+Going back to an early iteration of our grammar, we can add a reduce function to the `num` production's body to convert the `g:num` symbol into a numeric object:

 ```hydrocarbon
 <> num > g:num f:r { parseInt($1 + "") }
 ```

+> By default, when a *terminal-symbol* is passed to a reduce function, it is represented by a Token object.

 We're using JavaScript expressions to define action used in the reduce function `f:r { ... }`.
 Hydrocarbon supports other syntaxes, but its native form is JavaScript, so we'll stick with that.
 The contents of a reduce function is an expression that takes the parsed symbols of a production body, modifies them in some way, and returns a new object or primitive.
 Inside a reduce function symbols are referenced by the syntax `\$ g:num`, where `g:num` is the one-based index position of the symbol.

 An alternative to using the `\$ g:num` syntax to reference a symbol in a production body is to use *annotated* symbols and define a reference name for a symbol: